Gaslighting and Abuse: Art Historian / Professor Catherine Wilkins — The History of a College Scam

 Catherine Wilkins attempted to get away with cheating, by saying David Brodosi raped her.
 It instead, was a consensual affair.

 There are countless real rape victims, and Catherine tried to appropriate rape, to get out of adultery.

 And Catherine had so many other secret lovers, and adulterous affairs that she tried to hide and coverup, while I was dying of cancer.

 Dr. Wilkins even had s*x with my friends.
-When I asked her, why my friend knew what her b*****s and nipples looked like, Dr. Wilkins knowing she was at least partially caught, said “We only flirted online.
+When I asked her, why my friend knew what her b*****s and nipples looked like, why there were many messages from her to him of a sexual nature — Dr. Wilkins knowing she was at least partially caught, said “We only flirted online.
 I emailed him naked pictures of myself.
 We didn’t have s*x.”
 This alone is heartbreaking enough.
 Then when I had to go further and ask, “Then why does my friend know what you sound like during s*x, and how you do specific s*x actions, that I’m only supposed to know about?”
 Dr. Wilkins was then forced to admit, “We had s*x.
 I lied.”
 Then she tried to diminish it, turn it around, and receive pity and sympathy, by saying this person was on anti-depressants, and it affected his erection.
 Poor Catherine.
 Her secret lover, a person I knew and used to be friends with, had penile dysfunction.
 What a way to try for sympathy, when you’re caught cheating and lying.

 There are so many other adulterous and dishonest activities Dr. Wilkins engaged herself in.
-All while we dated.
+All while we dated, and almost married.
 All while I fought cancer, and struggled to stay alive.